jgwmaxwell/liquid-elixir/README.md

 The tests should give a pretty good idea of the features implemented so far.

-All of public API can be viewed inside `Liquid` module.
+All of the public API can be viewed inside the `Liquid` module.

 ## Custom tags and filters